What is PSD2?

 The monopoly of banks

-Bill Gates once said, “banking is necessary, banks are not”, this was back in the early 90s.
-Many years after banks still hold a monopoly on many of the services we use every day.
-Now when EU is making them open up, it will mean a lot for startups, they will be allowed to build new exciting services by connecting to the existing infrastructure in a standard and secure way.
-Does that mean that the banks monopoly are over?
+Bill Gates once said, “banking is necessary, banks are not”, this was back in the early ’90s.
+Still years later, banks hold a monopoly on many of the services, we as a customer use every day.
+Now when EU is paving way for the Fintech to build services on top of Banking, it will mean a lot for startups.
+FinTech enterprises will be allowed to build new exciting services by connecting to the existing infrastructure in a standard and secure way.
+Does that mean that the banks’ monopoly is over?

 I think not, I think banks will be there also in the near future, but I do think that they will have to adjust their business model.
 I also think that the banks that are forward thinking might be creating new revenue streams.